jdsantelicesl/carpoolNative/README.md

 ## What it does ⚙️
 Carpool Native connects users with similar origins and destinations and shows lists of suggested rides.
-- Ride page for submitting a ride, when and where you need to be, using an interactive location query and map system.
+- Ride page for submitting a ride, when and where you need to be, with interactive location query and map system.
 - Messages page for communicating with other ride share members and getting to know carpool buddies.
 - Ratings feature, you can see user's past reviews and ratings, you can also give your carpool buddies ratings too.
 - Profile page to see your current ride submissions.